dokester/BayesicFitting/docs/Dimensions.md

 indenpendent and identically distributed anyway.
 So avoiding some starting positions should not make a difference.

-Just a we do not know exactly where the edge of allowed space is, we also dont know where the avoidance edge for a fraction of f is.
+Just as we do not know exactly where the edge of allowed space is, we also dont know where the avoidance edge for a fraction of f is.
 In both cases we use the calculated logL's as proxy.
 When the error distribution is a Gaussian, The proxy for the f edge is found as